 Mushroom Peak has an elevation gain of 650 m over the 8.5 km route.
 This moderate climb requires a reasonable level of fitness, though the trail is rated as moderate difficulty.

-Mushroom Peak is rated as moderate difficulty, making it suitable for hikers with some experience and a reasonable fitness level.
-The 8.5 km distance and 650 m elevation gain require preparation, so beginners should assess their fitness before attempting this trail.
+Mushroom Peak is rated as moderate difficulty, making it suitable for hikers with some experience and reasonable fitness levels.
+The 650 m elevation gain and 9h20 duration require proper preparation before attempting this trail.

 The Mushroom Peak trail is open from sunrise to sunset.
-Plan your hike accordingly and ensure you have enough daylight to complete the 9h20 journey safely.
+Plan your hike accordingly to ensure you have adequate daylight to complete the 9h20 route safely.

 Didn't find your answer?